KiCad PCB EDA Suite

 const double IU_PER_PS_PER_MM

-Internal velocity units are attoseconds/mm.
+Internal delay units are attoseconds/mm.

 constexpr int mmToIU(double mm) const